codenart/codenart.github.io/_posts/4-javascript/2017-08-28-javascript-4-object-everything.md

 gonna keep calling them `variables` and `functions` because they're just that.

-To access the bundled variables and functions, a dot `.` is used to chain the object's reference and the bundled stuff.
+To access the bundled variables and functions, a dot `.` is used to chain the object's reference and its bundled stuff.
 This is it!
 The dot which was mentioned in our [first tutorial](https://codenart.github.io/smart/#the-baby-first-javascript-statements).
 We've used it many times with the statement `console.log()`.
 The `console` itself is an object; And the function `log` is actually bundled in the object.